-The the final outer paddle layer is interwoven 3K carbon fiber, the edge is also wrapped in carbon fiber to protect it from impact and damage.
+The final outer paddle layer is interwoven 3K carbon fiber, the edge is also wrapped in carbon fiber to protect it from impact and damage.
 This multi-layer design makes for a very durable and strong paddle face.
-Although the materials used, including carbon fiber and graphite make for a very solid paddle, some users question the long term durability of the edge.
+Although the materials used, including carbon fiber and graphite make for a very solid paddle, some users question the long-term durability of the edge.

 This is really the question of this whole category of paddles- how much does the paddle edge guard interfere with your game and to what point might you be willing to sacrifice some of the long-durability and lifespan of your equipment to play without one?